WonderSeven/LSSAE/README.md

 For different datasets, the feature_extractor (model_func in our implementation), classifier (cla_func in our implementation) and hyper-parameters need to be specified.
 We provide the detailed description of network architectures and most of the hyper-parameters in our [Appendix](https://arxiv.org/abs/2205.07649).
 As this is a reproduced version that implements LSSAE and MMD-LSAE into one unified framework, the results could be a little different.
 See [./logs](./logs) for running records.

+### ⭐ Notice

+The originally released code for LSSAE only can be found in the `ori-lssae` branch.

 ### Citations
 If you find this repo useful for your research, please cite the following papers: